 Or recycle, give, donate, or repurpose (within reason – it’s not a good idea to hoard recyclables).

 Not sure how to dispose of your decluttered items?
 Here’s a guide to figuring out what to do with the stuff you get rid of.

 Why It’s Important to Get Rid of the Easy-to-Declutter Items First

 Watch this video that explains why it’s better to start with easy decluttering decisions:

-If you’re looking for ideas for things to get rid of, here’s a growing list of suggestions and inspiration:
+If you’re looking for ideas for things to declutter today, here’s a growing list of suggestions and inspiration: